bloominstituteoftechnology/Intro-Django/guides/day1.md

   similar to npm/yarn.
 Easier to get into and out of shell.
 * To get back in, use `pipenv shell` from the root directory of the project.

+## To Start a Django Project and App

 Once you are in the virtual environment, install django: